 Queen of Cups

-The Queen of Cups is the Queen of emotion and intuition.
-Both are usually represented by water and thus she sits on the edge of an ocean.
-She sits in contemplation whilst holding a cup, with the Moon - symbol of intuition - in the sky beyond.
+The Queen of Cups rules emotion and intuition.
+Water represents both; thus, she sits on the edge of an ocean.
+She rests in contemplation holding a cup, with the Moon (the symbol of intuition) in the sky beyond.

-The Queen of Cups is the Queen of emotion
+The Queen of Cups rules emotion and intuition

-Although the ocean rages behind her, she controls it, taking it in and turning it into freshwater that flows down from her into a pool protected from the sea.
+Although the ocean rages behind her, she controls it.
+She takes the turbulent saltwater and transmutes it into freshwater, flowing from her into a protected pool.

 She represents the nurturing, caring feminine.
-Compassionate and understanding but with a deep intuitive side that can understand people, their needs and motives.
-Upright, she uses this understanding to help those around to grow.
-This makes her the perfect nurse or carer, helping us to grow emotionally until we are also able to control our own emotions ourselves.
+She is compassionate and understanding, possessing a deep intuitive side that reads people, their needs, and their motives.
+Upright, she uses this understanding to help those around her grow.
+She acts as the perfect nurse or caregiver, supporting our emotional growth until we can control our own emotions.

-She also represents the higher mind: the Arts and literature, especially when it comes from the inner emotional self.
+She represents the higher mind: the arts and literature, especially works born from the inner emotional Self.

-Reversed, she uses her emotional and intuitive powers for her own ends and can become manipulative or deceitful.
+Reversed, she weaponizes her emotional and intuitive powers for her own ends, becoming manipulative and deceitful.

 Tethys

-Tethys literally means nurse or grandmother.
-She was one of the earliest Gods and nursed both Helios and Selene (shown in this deck as the Major Arcana Sun and Moon cards).
-She is the Goddess of freshwater.
+Tethys literally translates as 'nurse' or 'grandmother'.
+As one of the earliest titans, she nursed both Helios and Selene (the Sun and Moon cards).
+She is the Goddess of Freshwater.

-We see freshwater flowing from her.
-The hem of her dress transmutes into freshwater flowing into a small pool.
-This water nurtures a jumping fish, symbolic of the outflow of life-giving emotion that emanates from the Queen of Cups towards everything under her care and protection.
+Freshwater flows from her.
+The hem of her dress dissolves into this water, pooling at her feet.
+This pool nurtures a jumping fish, symbolizing the outflow of life-giving emotion emanating from the Queen toward everything under her protection.

-The importance of Tethys was immense.
-Without freshwater the earth would be barren.
-Life on land cannot exist without it and she went on to give birth to thousands of minor gods that created the rivers, streams and springs that make up the flow of water inland.
+The importance of Tethys is absolute.
+Without freshwater, the earth remains barren; life on land cannot exist.
+She gave birth to thousands of minor river gods and Oceanids, creating the streams and springs that drive the flow of water inland.

 Description and Symbology

-The Queen’s throne is a rock, marking her our as unmoved by the force of the ocean behind her.
-She sits on the rock, looking beyond a gold cup that she holds.
+Her throne is a solid rock, marking her as unmoved by the turbulent ocean behind her.
+Seated, she gazes past the gold cup in her hands.

-She is deep in introspection, in tune with herself and her thoughts.
-In the sky, we see the Moon, symbol of the intuitive mind.
-It appears near the cup, as if giving power to it.
+She rests deep in introspection, perfectly in tune with her thoughts.
+In the sky hangs the Moon (symbol of the intuitive mind).
+It hovers near the cup, charging it with power.

-Freshwater from the hem of the Queen’s dress flows down forming a pool.
-In this pool we see a jumping fish.
-This is symbolic of the higher mind (the spiritual aspect of ourselves).
-The Queen nourishes this aspect, allowing us to grow and gain control of our base and degenerate emotions, and share our higher emotions of love and compassion.
+The freshwater pooling from her dress sustains a jumping fish.
+This symbolizes the higher mind (the spiritual aspect of the Self).
+The Queen nourishes this spirit, allowing us to grow, master our base emotions, and share our capacity for love and compassion.

 The Queen

 The Queen sits on a rock by the ocean, representing unfiltered emotion.
-She in unmoved by the raging sea and sits in controlled contemplation.
+She is unmoved by the raging sea and sits in controlled contemplation.

 The leaping fish